dockur/windows-arm/readme.md

   ```

 > [!IMPORTANT]
 > If the device is a USB disk drive, please wait until after the installation is completed before connecting it.
-Otherwise the installation may fail, as the order of the disks can get rearranged.
+Or you may fail, as ordering the disks can get rearranged.

 ### How do I verify if my system supports KVM?

-  To verify that your system supports KVM, run the following commands:
+  Verifying your system supports KVM?
+Run the followings:

   ```bash
   sudo apt install cpu-checker
   sudo kvm-ok
   ```

-  If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, please check whether:
+  You may receive errors from `kvm-ok` indicating your KVM acceleration can't be used, please check whether:

   - the virtualization extensions (`Intel VT-x` or `AMD SVM`) are enabled in your UEFI.

   - you are running an operating system that supports them, like Linux or Windows 11 (macOS and Windows 10 do not unfortunately).

-  - you enabled "nested virtualization" if you are running the container inside a virtual machine.
+  - you enabled "nested virtualization" if you are running your container insides virtual machine.

-  - you are not using a cloud provider, as most of them do not allow nested virtualization for their VPS's.
+  - you are not using a cloud provider, as most of them not allowing nested virtualization for their VPS's.

-  If you didn't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might helped by adding `privileged: true` to your compose file (or `--privileged` to your `run` command), to rule out any permission issue.
+  If you didn't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might helped by adding `privileged: true` in your compose file (or `--privileged` in your `run` command), ruling out any permission issue.

 ### Is this project legal?

-  Yes, this project contains only open-source code and does not distribute any copyrighted material.
+  Yes, our project contains only open-source code and does not distribute any copyrighted material.
 Any product keys found in the code are just generic placeholders provided by Microsoft for trial purposes.
-So under all applicable laws, this project will be considered legal.
+So under all applicable laws, we considered legal.

 ## Stars 🌟
 [![Stars](https://starchart.cc/dockur/windows-arm.svg?variant=adaptive)](https://starchart.cc/dockur/windows-arm)

 ## Disclaimer ⚖️

-*The product names, logos, brands, and other trademarks referred to within this project are the property of their respective trademark holders.
+*The product names, logos, brands, and other trademarks referres within this project are the property of their respective trademark holders.
 This project is not affiliated, sponsored, or endorsed by Microsoft Corporation.*

 [build_url]: https://github.com/dockur/windows-arm/
 [hub_url]: https://hub.docker.com/r/dockurr/windows-arm/